-Jay Kawarsky (director), Christopher Arneson (acting director, Fall 2004), Edward Carmien, Margaret Cusack, Bill Fabris, Thomas Faracco, Douglas Martin, Laura Brooks Rice, Jaime Schmitt, Nova Thomas, Tina Vogel, Charles Walker.
+Jay Kawarsky (director), Christopher Arneson, Edward Carmien, Kim Chandler-Vaccaro, Margaret Cusack, Thomas Faracco, Phil Hall, Jeffrey Unger, Douglas Martin, Laura Brooks Rice, Jaime Schmitt, Tina Vogel, Charles Walker.

 The vocal demands placed upon singing actors on the American music theater stage have become much greater in recent decades than was true during the earlier development of the genre.
 At the same time, opera singers and opera companies have found it prudent to include music theater repertoire in their programs and repertoires.
 The demand for good singing and strong musical skills has never been more apparent on Broadway or in the untold numbers of music theater productions that take place annually throughout the world.